PitneyBowes/pitneybowes-360api-shipping-csharp/docs/models/ToAddressV2Response.md

 # com.pitneybowes.api360.Model.ToAddressV2Response
-The complete address of the Sender.
+The complete address of the Reciepient.

 ## Properties